Mick Philpott: Trial and sentencing

 The trial commenced at Nottingham Crown Court on 12 February 2013.
 Richard Latham QC led the prosecution on behalf of the Crown Prosecution Service.
 Anthony Orchard QC led the defence for Philpott, Sean Smith QC led the defence for Mairead, and Benjamin Nolan QC led the defence for Mosley.
-On 2 April, Mick and Mairead, along with Mosley, were each found guilty of the manslaughter of the six children.
+On 2 April, Philpott and Mairead, along with Mosley, were each found guilty of the manslaughter of the six children.

 Sentencing was due to take place on 3 April, but was postponed as the judge, Mrs Justice Thirlwall, wanted more time to consider the sentence.
 Philpott's previous criminal convictions, which had not been revealed to the jury, were disclosed at this point.
 On 4 April, Philpott was sentenced to life imprisonment, with a minimum tariff of fifteen years, while Mairead and Mosley were each sentenced to seventeen years (of which they would need to serve at least half before any release on licence).
 On 29 November, an appeal by Mairead against the length of her sentence (not the verdict) was heard.
 The grounds of the appeal were mainly that Mairead was under the control of her husband and could not exercise a free choice in her conduct; the appeal was dismissed.
 Mairead was released on licence in 2020 after serving half of her sentence.

+In 2025, Mosley, who had been released from prison on licence, having served half of his 17-year sentence, was found dead at a property in Portsmouth on 4 October.